LifeBogger presents the Full Story of a Football Genius best known by the Nickname; “The Beast”.

 As a teenager, he joined the Lithuanian club FK Atlantas on the advice of his agent, whose Lithuanian wife’s brother knew a member of the coaching staff there.
 He received racial abuse from fans.
 In his words…

-Since then, Adebayor Akinfenwa has played for 12 clubs scoring 204 goals in 631 appearances.
+Since then, Adebayo Akinfenwa has played for 12 clubs scoring 204 goals in 631 appearances.
 The rest, as they say, is now history.

 Adebayo Akinfenwa Love Life:

 Adebayo Akinfenwa is also known to be a father who spends quality time moulding his son in his own image and likeness.
-His son who is known to lift mini weight is nicknamed by his dad’s fans as ‘mini beast’.
+His son, who is known for lifting mini weight, is nicknamed by his dad’s fans as a ‘mini beast’.